2 Help Resources Available

 Making a CTR versus Position Chart By Device

-The Analytics Edge Core Add-in is perfect for doing a quick analysis of search engine ranking data.
+The Analytics Edge Add-in is perfect for doing a quick analysis of search engine ranking data.
 In this article, I show how to get a CTR versus Position chart by Devices — showing the difference for click-thorough-rate of desktop versus mobile.
 More

-Misunderstood Metrics: Average Position
+Misunderstood Metrics: GSC Average Position

 Google Search Console makes it easy to track the position of your website pages in Google’s search results, but the numbers are averages, and averages don’t tell the whole story.
 When it comes to search engine ranking, they can be really misleading.
 More